 “Have you done bad things?”
 It felt like a ridiculous question even as he was asking it.
 She was a girl, young, abandoned to the system rather than condemned by it.
 She worked the system through blonde curls and a sweet smile.

 But then again, he thought as her arms dropped to her sides, she was a young girl who had grown up entirely in this system.
-For a second, her eyes seemed to glaze over, she looked right through him and seemed so much older.
+For a second, her eyes seemed to glaze over, she looked right through him and in that moment she didn’t seem so young.
 “We’ve all done bad things.
 It’s just a question of opinions and degrees.”
-For a second she smiled a half-smile, and he had to wonder who told her that because it certainly didn’t feel like her words.
+For a second she smiled a half-smile, and he had to wonder who told her that because they certainly didn’t feel like her words.

 She gave herself a little shake, and then gave him a true smile, skipped the length of the rock and offered him a hand to hold, “Let’s head back, yeah?”
 Nana and Pappy will get worried if we’re not around for the nightly rounds.”
 She took his hand and dragged him along after her, not even bothering to put her sandals back on.